People's Palace (Syria): Ba'athist Syria (1985–2024)

-Post-Ba'athist Syria (2024–present)
+Transitional government (2024–present)

 On 8 December 2024, during Syrian opposition offensives, anti-Assad forces entered the palace.
 Bashar al-Assad fled Syria, seeking asylum in Russia, resulting in the fall of his regime.

-As of April 2025 the palace is used for diplomatic functions by the Syrian transitional government.
+As of April 2026, the palace is used for diplomatic functions by the Syrian transitional government.
 On 29 January 2025, the palace hosted the Syrian Revolution Victory Conference, attended by commanders of various armed revolutionary factions who fought for the Syrian opposition coalition against the deposed regime of Bashar al-Assad.
 Between 24–25 February 2025, the palace hosted the Syrian National Dialogue Conference as part of the Syrian caretaker government to pave the way for national unity following the fall of the Assad regime.
 On 29 March 2025, the Syrian transitional government was announced by Syrian president Ahmed al-Sharaa at a ceremony at the palace, in which the new ministers were sworn in and delivered speeches outlining their agendas.

 On 2 May 2025, after the Syrian transitional government clashed with Druze militias south of Damascus, the Israeli Air Force fired missiles at parts of Mount Mezzeh and areas near the presidential palace.
 The airstrike was a "message" to al-Sharaa to halt his offensive against the Druze.
 On 16 July 2025, parts of Mount Mezzeh near the outskirts of Damascus were struck by the Israeli Air Force after the Syrian Army deployed soldiers to Suwayda, in an attempt to restore order in Suwayda, with relation to the 2025 Southern Syria clashes.

+Ahmed al-Sharaa's nephew, Oweis al-Sharaa, is Secretary-General of the Presidential Palace.